Are you in the market for a new or used car? You might want to get rid of your old one first.

-Space, measured in column-inches, is another important variable.
-The smaller your ad, the less you’ll pay.
+Space, measured in column inches, is another crucial variable.
+The smaller your ad, the less you pay.
 When every word quite literally counts, you need to be as sparse with your prose as possible.

 Online marketplaces, such as Autotrader (affiliated with Kelley Blue Book) and eBay Motors, are higher-end versions of online classified options.
 They’re ideal for used cars at any price point, save for super-specialized models.

 In theory, these online marketplaces charge you a premium to draw more traffic and serious buyer interest to your listing.
 In practice, their quality and value vary widely.

 For instance, Autotrader’s basic listing option unquestionably delivers less value than CarGurus’ basic option, which costs 10 times less.
 But eBay Motors, which has more versatile and value-rich ads than Autotrader, charges low-volume sellers as little as $25 per listing.

 Another low-cost listing option is still going strong in the digital age: the old-fashioned sign in the car window.
 Turning your car into a moving ad for itself is an excellent way to draw casual — and perhaps serious — interest in the vehicle.